eduard-mazo/goSniffer/README.md

-# ⚡ iec104sniffer: IEC 60870-5-104 Protocol Sniffer
+# ⚡ goSniffer: IEC 60870-5-104 Protocol Sniffer

-`iec104sniffer` is a command-line interface (CLI) tool designed to capture and decode IEC 60870-5-104 protocol frames.
+`goSniffer` is a command-line interface (CLI) tool designed to capture and decode IEC 60870-5-104 protocol frames.
 It provides advanced sniffing capabilities, allowing users to monitor communication on specified network interfaces and ports, with options for filtering by data type and information object address.

 ## ✨ Features